The Ten Most Usable Guitar Chords

-Beginners who are ready to play chords should start with these and master fluidity with these before moving on.
+Beginners who are ready to play chords should start with these and master fluidity with these before moving on to more elaborate chord shapes.

 • Index finger on C